-In a separat pan add flour and cook for about 2 minutes, add the last tablespoon of oil and mix; Add about a cap of broth from cabbage pot, mix well; Add the mixture to the cabbage pot and combine; Let cook for two-3 minutes.
+- In a separate pan add flour and cook for about 2 minutes, add the last tablespoon of oil and mix; Add about a cup of broth from cabbage pot, mix well; Add the mixture to the cabbage pot and combine; Let cook for two-3 minutes.
 Add dill and serve.

 This post was originally published on June 18, 2017, and since then it was updated to provide additional information.